lunatic-solutions/lunatic-rs/Readme.md

 use lunatic::{Config, Environment, Mailbox};

 fn main() {
-    // Create a new environment where processes can use maximum 17 Wasm pages
+    // Create a new environment where processes can use
-    // of emory (17 * 64KB) & 1 unit of compute (~=100k CPU cycles).
+    // maximum 17 Wasm pages of memory (17 * 64KB) and one
-    let config = Config::new(17, Some(1));
+    // unit of compute (~=100k CPU cycles). let config = Config::new(17, Some(1));
-    // Allow only syscalls under the "wasi_snapshot_preview1::environ*" namespace config.allow_namespace("wasi_snapshot_preview1::environ");
+    // Allow only syscalls under the
+    // "wasi_snapshot_preview1::environ*" namespace
+    config
+        .allow_namespace("wasi_snapshot_preview1::environ");
     let env = Environment::new(config).unwrap();
     let module = env.add_this_module().unwrap();

-    // This process will fail because it can't uses syscalls for std i/o let proc = module
+    // This process will fail because it can't uses syscalls
+    // for std i/o
+    let proc = module
         .spawn(|_: Mailbox<()>| {
             println!("Hi from a different env");